6 Tips to help your child sleep well during the holidays and travel (so you stay sane!)

 • Additionally, for children who do need more consistency or are more sensitive to schedule changes and overtiredness, it can be really helpful if you try to plan your outings or family meals around their nap times.

-• If you know your baby NEEDS to take her 1pm nap but you have to get to Grandma’s house in time for Thanksgiving dinner, then you really have several choices that can meet both her needs and your family's needs.
+• If you know your baby NEEDS to take her 1pm nap but you have to get to Grandma’s house in time for Thanksgiving dinner, then you really have several choices that can meet both their needs and your family's needs.
 For example,

-Create familiarity
+Tip #3: Create familiarity

 When traveling, it can be really helpful to recreate the home environment as much as possible.
 Sleeping in an unfamiliar place is a very common trouble spot and can cause disruptions and night wakings in even the best sleeper.
 But you can combat this by trying to re-create as much of their typical sleep environment as possible.
 For example,

 • If your baby typically sleeps in a crib, then make sure you bring a travel crib or call ahead to the hotel to reserve one.
-If you're traveling with it, then it can also be really helpful to have your baby take a few naps in the travel crib while you’re still at home.
+If you're traveling with it, then it can also be helpful to have your baby take a few naps in the travel crib while you’re still at home.
 This gives your baby some extra exposure so that they have even more of an opportunity to get comfortable in it before the rest of their environment changes.

 • If your baby or toddler typically bed shares with you, then it may be easier to have them transition into a new space.
 But make sure that you take precautions to ensure that it’s a safe environment just like the one at home - remove the extra bedding and pillows and check for gaps where your baby may become trapped (like between the headboard and mattress).